lhypds/tcopy/docs/05_Modes.md

 Machine A use `fcopy <file_path>` command to copy a file, it will be send as file reference to server.
 On Machine B, if use `fpaste <target_path>` command, it will start a P2P transfering the file from Machine A to Machine B.
 Server mode supports regular files only.
 Directories, including macOS `.app` bundles, are not transferred.
+Relative paths passed to `fcopy` are converted to absolute paths before they are published, so the source client can find the file even when its background process was started from another directory.

 The file itself never touches the server — only the reference does.
 The server acts as the signaling server, and the bytes go straight from A to B. That is